rohit-ch/learning-c/ch01/notes.md

     * while ( condition ) { /* bunch of statements */ }
     * for (initialization; condition; increment/decrement) { /* bunch of code line */ }

+for loop is more compact and generatized form of while loop.
+Thus, it's appropriate where initialization and increment are single statements and logically related.

+### Symbolic Constants
+As the Zen of Python says, "Readability Counts".
+It's even more true for C Programs, this burying literal values in code can make it less readable to human, since it's not conveying much info or the semantic behind it.

+One way to deal with magic numbers is to give them meaningful names; which can be achieved using the #define operative, e.g.:
+    #define *name* *replacement list*

+It's a symbolic name because anywhere compile encounters the name, it will be replaced by the value it represents.
+They are not variables and they do not appear in declarations.
+As a convention, they are written in uppercase so they can be readily distinguished from the lower case variable names.

+### Character Input and Output
+Text input or input, regardless of where it originates and where it goes to, is dealt with as stream of characters.
+A *text stream* is a sequence of characters divided into lines; each line consists of zero or more characters followed by a newline character.

+Some common functions provided for reading and writing characters are:
+    * getchar
+    * putchar

+#### File Copying
+While reading a stream of characters using *getchar* a *char* or any integer type can be used.
+The important thing to not is while using getchar to read multiple characters from a file, distinguishing the EOF becomes difficult as char only hold single byte and the value returned by getchar for EOF is too bg to be stored successfully in char type.
+Thus using int.

+EOF is an integer defined in stdio.h

 ### To Remember
 1. Integer division truncates; any fractional part is discarded.
 2. During string interpolation using printf all % should macth properly to their correct values. printf is not part of the C language; but instead, it's defined by ANSI standard therefore, its behaviour should be consistent across different compilers which adhere to ANSI standard.